martineho/semester-project-2/README.md

 - Cart pages
 - Admin pages

-The website features a product list, product details and cart pages.
-It also has an admin section where you can edit, add and delete prodcuts.
+In the admin section you can edit, add and delete prodcuts.
 To access this you would have to login with the admin credentials listed under installation and setup.

 ## ⚛️ Technologies used